WebSlinger88/Quizzical/README.md

 * Quizzical's logos were created and designed by [Lewis Wheeler](https://www.linkedin.com/in/lewis-wheeler-aa91791a0/) - Quizzical's Full Stack Web Developer, using [Adobe XD](https://www.adobe.com/uk/products/xd.html).
 Images sourced from [PNG Guru](https://www.pngguru.com/).
 * Some textual content on the Quizzical website was written by [Lewis Wheeler](https://www.linkedin.com/in/lewis-wheeler-aa91791a0/) - Quizzical's Full Stack Web Developer.
 * Textual content not written by Quizzical's developer was taken from [Open Trivia Database](https://opentdb.com/) which is a free to use, user-contributed trivia question database.
-* Although not copied, it's worth mentioning that [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) was a great help during the JavaScript coding for Quizzical's website.
+* Although not copied exactly, it's worth mentioning that [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) was a great help during the JavaScript coding for Quizzical's website.
 Please see Acknowledgements below.

 ### **MEDIA** <a name="media"></a>